Belle Isle Park: Belle Isle Conservatory

 The Anna Scripps Whitcomb Conservatory, commonly and locally known as the Belle Isle Conservatory, is a greenhouse and botanical garden which opened in 1904.
-Located three miles (4.8 km) east of the city's downtown, on Belle Isle, it covers 13 acre.

 The Belle Isle Conservatory was built in 1904, designed by architect Albert Kahn, and rebuilt 1952–1954 with aluminum replacing its original wooden beams.
 In 1953, it was named in honor of Anna Scripps Whitcomb, who left her 600-plant orchid collection to the city.
 Thanks to her gift and subsequent donations, the conservatory is now home to one of the largest municipally owned orchid collections in the United States.
 Rare orchids were saved from Great Britain during the World War II bombing and transported to the Anna Scripps Whitcomb Conservatory.
 Due to a lack of maintenance and budget cuts in recent years, the vast majority of orchids have now died.

-The conservatory site contains formal perennial gardens, annual flower beds, a rose garden, and lily pond garden.
+The conservatory site contains formal perennial gardens, annual flower beds, a rose garden, and a koi lily pond.
 The conservatory itself covers more than an acre, features an imposing central dome 85 feet (26 m) high (with a total volume of 100,601 cubic feet), and is organized as a palm house in the dome, the north and south wings, and a show house.
 The south wing contains tropical plants of economic importance such as bananas, oranges, coffee, sugar cane, and orchids.
 The north wing hosts the extensive collections of ferns, cacti, and succulents.
 The show house, remodeled 1980–1981, features a continuous display of blooming plants.
-The conservatory is currently undergoing renovations, and is closed to the public until May 2024.
+The conservatory underwent extensive renovations from 2019-2024.
+Restoration work included repairing and replacing steel trussing, reglazing the upper dome, and updating the conservatory's ventilation system.